-- SMTP enables mail to be transferred between hosts - SMTP servers listen at TCP port 25 - SMTP only transports 7-bit ASCII text characters - A mail address has the form user-name@dns-name - dns-name is a domain name that designates the destination SMTP server (called the mail exchanger) - user-name is the name of a user account on the destination SMTP server - An SMTP server either delivers or forwards a mail message - SMTP servers that forward mail from any source to any destination are called open relays - Routing mail through open relays used to be a popular spammer technique
+- SMTP enables mail to be transferred between hosts. - ▶ SMTP servers listen at TCP port 25. - ▶ SMTP only transports 7-bit ASCII text characters. - ▶ Multipurpose Internet Mail Extensions (MIME) is often used to encode binary files within mail messages. - A mail address has the form 'user-name@dns-name'. - ▶ 'dns-name' is a domain name that designates the destination SMTP server (called the mail exchanger). - ▶ 'user-name' is the name of a user account on the destination SMTP server. - An SMTP server either delivers or forwards a mail message. - ▶ SMTP servers that forward mail from any source to any destination are called open relays. - ▶ Routing mail through open relays used to be a popular spammer technique.